 I wanted to try something a little different from my usual overnight oats for breakfast, which I had been enjoying for quite some time.
 I still wanted something that was quick and easy to prepare with minimal prep, yet was nutritious, satisfying, and filling.

 The berries we have been getting all winter have been delicious, plump, and full of flavor.
-We’ve been getting fantastic organic blueberries, raspberries, and pomegranates, so I put together this hibiscus coconut yogurt bowl for a healthy and quick breakfast.
+We've been getting fantastic organic blueberries, raspberries, and pomegranates, so I put together this hibiscus coconut yogurt bowl for a healthy and quick plant-based breakfast.

-- one teaspoon of pure hibiscus flower powder
+- Pure hibiscus flower powder

-- organic cocoa crunch superfood cereal
+- Cocoa crunch superfood cereal

 You can use whatever cereal you have on